elastic/elasticsearch/README.md

-Azure Cloud Plugin for ElasticSearch
+Azure Cloud Plugin for Elasticearch
 ====================================

 The Azure Cloud plugin allows to use Azure API for the unicast discovery mechanism.